M/T Egerø

 Page 1 | Page 2 | Page 3 | Page 4

 For info, a book was written about life aboard this ship during the war.
-It came out in the early 1980's, entitled "Helvete eller høy sjø - vi kommer" (Hell or high seas - we're coming), written by the cook, Ivar Myklebust.
-He was on board from the end of 1939 until he paid off in the spring of 1943, later joined Alar.
+It came out in the early 1980's, entitled "Helvete eller høy sjø - vi kommer" (Hell or high seas - we're coming), written by the cook, Ivar Myklebust - this external page has more info about him, including a listing of the ships he served on.
+He was on Egerø from the end of 1939 until he paid off in the spring of 1943, later joined Alar.
 The book is no longer in print, but I've occasionally seen it for sale at antiquarian bookstores on the Internet (ISBN 82-90210-19-1).
 Before joining Egerø in Rotterdam, he had served as galley boy on Tirranna (but was not on board when she was captured) and for a short while on Arosa, and had also been on board NAL's Lyngenfjord, when she ran aground west of Cape St. Francis, near Port Elizabeth on Jan.
 14-1938.
 When he joined Egerø, she was in Rotterdam for repairs.
+(I met Mr. Myklebust when visiting the "warsailors" in Kristiansand in Sept.-2007; he was then abut 90 years and was still driving his car.
+He has since passed away).

 |